-First aid cabinets are used to store and organise your first aid products and protect them from dirt, moisture or sunlight.
-First aid cabinets differ in their dimensions and capacity, for example for small or large items.
-Some models can even store a stretcher.
-First aid cabinets draw attention to their function with an escape sign and can be reached quickly in an emergency situation due to their location.
+First aid cabinets are used to store and organise first aid materials and protect them from dirt, moisture and sunlight.
+First aid cabinets vary in size and capacity, for example for small or large items.
+Some models even offer space for a stretcher.

 Available, delivery time: 1-3 days